zestedesavoir/zmarkdown/packages/remark-footnotes-title/README.md

-This plugin adds a `title` attribute to the footnote links.
+This plugin adds a `title` attribute to the footnote links, mainly for accessibility purpose.

 ```diff